-- 1. Type or print legibly in black ink. - 2.
-If you need extra space to complete any item within this application, attach a separate sheet of paper or use the space provided in Part 10.
-Additional Information; type or print your name and Alien Registration Number (A-Number) (if any) at the top of each sheet; indicate the Page Number, Part Number, and Item Number to which your answer refers; and sign and date each sheet. - 3.
+- 1. Type or print legibly in black ink. - If you need extra space to complete any item within this application, use the space provided in Part 10.
+Additional Information or attach a separate sheet of paper; type or print your name and Alien Registration Number (A-Number) (if any) at the top of each sheet; indicate the Page Number, Part Number, and Item Number to which your answer refers; and sign and date each sheet. - 3.
 Answer all questions fully and accurately.
-If an item is not applicable or the answer is "none," type or print, "N/A," unless otherwise directed.
+If a question does not apply to you (for example, if you have never been married and the question asks "Provide the name of your current spouse"), type or print "N/A," unless otherwise directed.
+If your answer to a question which requires a numeric response is zero or none (for example, "How many children do you have" or "How many times have you departed the United States"), type or print "None," unless otherwise directed.